Exam challenges, personal circumstances, difficult colleagues or mentors, incidents...midwifery can be about as tough as life gets.

 No matter the outcome of a particular shift, lecture or assignment, you'll still be learning.
 Often you'll be absorbing far more than you realise.
 So turning up is often all you need to do to be successful in the end.

-I used to wonder round chanting 'I have no cherished outcome' in my head, over and over.
+I used to wander round chanting 'I have no cherished outcome' in my head, over and over.

 And of course, as soon as you decide that just having turned up makes it a successful day, you tend to relax and then everything goes better anyway.